 It’s quite rare indeed for people to encounter this snake.
 The majority of them live out to sea, where there isn’t anybody to encounter them.
 When people do come across one, that person is normally working on a fishing trawler, and the snake was accidentally caught in their net.
 When this happens, the snake is naturally quite aggressive.

-That being said, sea snakes generally aren’t an aggressive kind of snake.
-If you were scuba diving, for example, and one showed up, then it would very quickly try and get away from you.
+That being said, sea snakes aren’t an aggressive kind of snake.
+If you were scuba diving, for example, and one showed up, then it would try and get away from you.

 Compared to them, you’re a big, large, and unpredictable animal.
 They’re more afraid of you than you are of them, so the first thing that any sea snake will do is try and get away from you.

 Toxicity is measured in LD50.
 This is a measure of how toxic a substance is.
-Essentially, if you take a population of 100 mice or rats, the LD50 is the amount of venom injected into each subject to kill 50% of the entire test group.
+If you take a population of 100 mice or rats, the LD50 is the amount of venom injected into each subject to kill 50% of the entire test group.

 Many factors affect how potent venom is, including whether the venom is injected into a vein directly or just under the skin.
 But when comparing like to like, you can figure out which snake’s venom is the most toxic.